Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 The most beautiful bookshop in the world is in Porto, Portugal – the inspiration behind Harry Potter

-Porto is a home to one of the oldest and most beautiful bookshops (once ranked by the Guardian as the most beautiful bookshop in the world), called Livraria Lello which was designed by architect Francisco Xavier Esteves.
-Charging 10 Euro for the entry to a bookshop might sound extravagant but that doesn’t deter 5000 visitors a day – some of them come primed for Harry Potter.
-JK Rowling was living in Porto for a bit and was inspired by the architecture of the bookshop which can be apparent in her bestselling Harry Potter books (see Hogwarts).
+Porto is home to one of the oldest and most beautiful bookshops (once ranked by the Guardian as the most beautiful in the world), Livraria Lello, designed by architect Francisco Xavier Esteves.
+Charging 10 euros for the entry to a bookshop might sound extravagant, but that doesn’t deter 5000 visitors a day – some of them come primed for Harry Potter.
+JK Rowling lived in Porto for a bit and was inspired by the architecture of the bookshop, which is evident in her bestselling Harry Potter books (see Hogwarts).
 A very beautiful staircase is made of the first concrete that was used in Portugal in 1906.
 (The biggest bookshop in Europe is in London – Waterstones in Piccadilly.)
-JK Rowling wrote, “I fell in love with Porto and I love it still.
-I was enchanted by Porto, the melancholy folk music that reflects the Portuguese themselves, who in my experience had a quietness and gentleness unique among Latin peoples I’d encountered so far.
-The city’s spectacular bridges, its vertiginous river-banks, steep with ancient buildings, the old port houses, the wide squares.
+JK Rowling wrote, “I fell in love with Porto, and I love it still.
+I was enchanted by Porto, the melancholy folk music that reflects the Portuguese themselves, who, in my experience, had a quietness and gentleness unique among Latin peoples I’d encountered so far.
+The city’s spectacular bridges, its vertiginous river-banks, steep with ancient buildings, the old port houses, and the wide squares.
 I was entranced by them all.”

-If you like Livraria Lello, you may like another famous bookshop that is in Paris, called Shakespear and Company – which has unusually good feng shui.
+If you like Livraria Lello, you may like another famous bookshop that is in Paris, called Shakespeare and Company – which has unusually good feng shui.

-If charging for the entry to a bookshop sounds usual – they could glue all the books to the shelves – how about one of the oldest stationery shop that was turned into a hotel (Hotel A.S.
+If charging for the entry to a bookshop sounds unusual – they could glue all the books to the shelves – how about one of the oldest stationery shops that was turned into a hotel (Hotel A.S.
 1829).
-Porto has some unusual quirky habits.
+Porto has some unusual, quirky habits.

 Livraria Lello, Porto Portugal